vmasdani/blog/content/blog/2021-10-28-5-best-programming-language-web-backend.md

 4. **Paradigm & use cases**
    Always use the right tool for the right job.
 For example, you don't want to use low level languages (C, C++, Rust) to make a prototype of a proof of concept quickly, we have high level languages (Javascript, Python, Go) for that.
 And you also don't want to use a high level language for something like a smart watch, set top boxes, or a micro-controller because they tend to have very little memory, and in this case low level language is better than the high level ones.

-And now we are going to be reviewing 5 top programming languages according to the considerations above which works best for backend web programming.
+Now we are going to review the top 5 programming languages based on the considerations we have made above, which fit backend web programming.

 tl;dr: